Data Model

 - Arthropod: arthropod capture sites.

-- Specimens: Tissues taken from the Sources at a specific time.
+- Specimens: Tissues taken from Source Records.

 The basic relationships among the basic units of the data model are shown in Figure 1 below: